 Comfort – very cosy!
 Nice soft fleecy feel against the skin.
 Around the neck it’s tight enough but not too tight.
 The sleeve length is perfect for me and the little holes (thumb holes) keep the bottom of you hands warm.

 The zip I find quite easy to do up.
 Its bob on perfect I’d say because with some zips you really have to try hard to zip it up and they’re a little bit awkward.
 The Polaris zip is quite easy to do up – not that easy that it’ll just fall down though.
 Just easy when you try.
 Plus I can do it in my gloves!”

 Sizing wise, the ‘Large’ size Fang junior jersey fits our 8 year old really well, but with plenty of room for growth without swamping him.
 Plus it’s not too baggy that he feels the cold.
 This matches recommended sizing guidance issued by Polaris.
 If we were after a tight roadie fit then going down to a medium would work fine for T. The jersey is available in S, M, L ,XL sizes – see below on where has stock.

 A well made kids sized cycling jersey with plenty of technical features to keep the little ripper happy, and easy to wash and keep looking good to keep the parents happy.
 Stylish enough to be worn off the bike and great out on the trails makes it good value for money.

-The Polaris Fang kids winter cycling jersey is stocked by a number of retailers.
+The Polaris Fang kids winter cycling jersey has been stocked by a variety of retailers.
 As each will sell out of different sizes and colours as the winter progresses, we’ve listed a variety of suppliers who stock this jersey to help you find the right size/colour combination:

 Other articles you may find useful: